dhairya8594/Zuddl-Assigment/README.md

 Deployed link:- https://curious-lolly-06cfdb.netlify.app/

 Questions:-

-1If you want to change stage names and have those changes impact the tasks stored under each stage, you'll need a system where renaming a stage also updates the task storage associated with that stage.
+1 If you want to change stage names and have those changes impact the tasks stored under each stage, you'll need a system where renaming a stage also updates the task storage associated with that stage.
 It's like ensuring that when you change a stage's name, it's reflected consistently in the tasks linked to that stage.

 2